-There are 113 domestic or industrial facilities with an individual NPDES permit within the Willamette Subbasins.
+There are 69113 domestic or industrial facilities with an individual NPDES permitted point source discharges and 21 individual Municipal Separate Storm Sewer System (MS4) NPDES permitteespermit within the Willamette Subbasins-project area (Table 7-1 and Table 7-2).
+The specific AUs where these NPDES permitted point source discharge is summarized in Appendix D. The.
 In addition, the USACE has submitted eight applications to DEQ for individual NPDES permits for non-contact cooling water, filter backwash, and powerhouse sump discharges at Big Cliff Dam, Cougar Dam, Detroit Dam, Dexter Dam, Foster Dam, Green Peter Dam, Hills Creek Dam, and Lookout Point Dam.
+These discharges were also evaluated and included.

-112 of the domestic or industrial individual NPDES permitted point sources are potential sources of thermal load and were assigned WLAs in this TMDL (Table 7-1).
+The 112 of the domestic or industrial individual NPDES permitted point sources are potential sources of thermal load and were assigned numeric WLAs in this TMDL.
+DEQ completed a review of published literature and other studies related to stormwater runoff and stream temperature in Oregon and found there is not sufficient evidence to demonstrate that stormwater discharges authorized under the current municipal (MS4s) Phase I individual permits or registrants under the MS4 phase II, construction (1200-C), and industrial (1200-A and 1200-Z) general stormwater permits contribute to exceedances of the temperature standard.
+WLAs in this TMDL (Table 7-1).
 These include several deactivated facilities with active NPDES permits which have been provided WLAs of zero.
 All 8 of the USACE facilities with pending individual NPDES permits were identified as potential sources of thermal load and assigned WLAs.
 The specific AUs where these NPDES permitted point source discharge is summarized in Appendix D.